Distillery: 繊月酒造 Sengetsu Shuzō

 Alcohol: 25%

-On the rocks: For me, at least, the first sip was a where have you been all my life sip, just like the nose, it is soft and subtle and if you drink it too fast, you will miss what makes Kawabe so special.
-In the mouth it feels light but there is a slight thickness with some absolutely beautiful rice shochu notes that weave in and out.
-Overall, Kawabe drinks a bit like a kasutori/sake kasu shochu as there are a lot of those light fruity notes of peach and apricot that really give this a sake vibe.
-The finish plays a nice part as well as you continue to get hints of what is in the glass for a good while and while the alcohol is not high, it does a great job of carrying the softer notes through to the end.
-For me at least, this was an all around just an amazing experience.
+On the rocks: For me, the first sip was a “where have you been all my life” moment.
+Just like the nose, it’s soft and subtle—drink too fast and you’ll miss what makes Kawabe so special.
+Light on the tongue yet with a slight thickness, beautiful rice shōchū notes weave in and out gracefully.
+It drinks remarkably like a kasutori/sake kasu shōchū: light fruity peach and apricot notes give a distinct sake vibe.
+The finish plays a key role—lingering hints of everything in the glass for a good while.
+Even with modest alcohol, it carries the softer notes through perfectly to a clean, extended close.
+This was an all-around amazing experience—refined, layered, and deeply enjoyable over ice.

 Diluted with water: